nayleth22/Landslide-susceptibility-WOE/README.md

 ## Authorship:
 This project was created by Nayleth Alexandra Rojas Becerra.
-You can contact the author at nayleth_alexandra@hotmail.com
+You can contact the author at nayleth_alexandra@hotmail.com You can access the complete document of this research through the following link: https://noesis.uis.edu.co/handle/20.500.14071/14313

 # Modelo de susceptibilidad a deslizamientos con pesos de evidencia
 Este script de Python genera un modelo de susceptibilidad a deslizamientos utilizando pesos de evidencia.
 Como entrada, el script requiere las siguientes variables: